-Continuing the discussion on branding: As a Bentley University MBA alum, I am happy to compliment Bentley for its fine job branding itself as an institution that understands and deeply values the importance of business ethics, leadership and social responsibility in helping to solve global challenges, as evidenced by its outstanding 5th Annual Leadership Forum, co-produced once again with TIME magazine.
+As a Bentley University MBA alum, I am proud that Bentley fully understands and deeply values the importance of business leadership firmly grounded in ethics and social responsibility.
+It is this variety of true leadership, critical to cultivating the innovations key to solving global challenges, that Bentley advocates for – most recently with its outstanding 5th Annual Leadership Forum (2009), co-produced once again with TIME magazine.

 As a social entrepreneur, I found the speakers, their stories and their message inspiring and empowering.
 And, the Tomorrow 25 “kids” that were introduced, don’t even get me started!